Tom Pridemore: NFL

-After being drafted by the Atlanta Falcons in 1978, Pridemore saw his first start in the third game of his rookie year and never looked back.
+After being drafted by the Atlanta Falcons in the ninth round of the 1978 NFL draft, Pridemore saw his first start in the third game of his rookie year and never looked back.
 Pridemore was Atlanta's starting free safety for the next eight years, and earned the reputation as one of the meanest, hardest-hitting safeties in the game.
 With 21 career interceptions (returned for 368 total yards), Pridemore ranks sixth on Atlanta's all-time pick list behind Deion Sanders.
 He ranks fourth on the all-time list for most interceptions in a season at 7, and holds the Falcon's club record for most interception return yards in a single season (271).
 In 1981 Pridemore picked off a Joe Montana pass from a yard deep in Atlanta's own end-zone and returned it 101 yards for a touchdown, which is a team record.
 This duplication of Pridemore's previous college and NCAA record will probably also stand for quite some time, if not forever in Atlanta.
 While playing for the Falcons, Pridemore served one term in the West Virginia House of Delegates, between 1981 and 1983 as a Democrat.
 He is the only NFL player to hold this legislative office while playing professional football.